-The current global state of disasters conveys that peril and risk to human society continue to abound.
-The toll on lives and limbs and the damage on properties and the environment continue to increase.
+We live in a fast changing global environment where peril and risk to human society abound.
+Disasters maim and kill people.
+They destroy property and the environment.
 Asia has borne much of the brunt, accounting for 88% of the total affected population and 54% of all economic damages reported from 1975 to 2000.
 Yet, disasters occur and recur with lasting detrimental consequences, thereby exacerbating poverty, setting back economic progress, and impeding sustainable development.